nsabiyera/Oak/Readme.md

 Here is a conversation between a new hire and his teammate:

-New Dev:
+New Ninja:
 Hey, how I'm new to the dev team how do I get started?

-Other Devs:
+Other Ninjas:
 It's easy, you've got ruby, .Net, SqlExpress and IISExpress on your computer right?

-New Dev:
+New Ninja:
 Of course!
 Who wouldn't???

-Other Devs:
+Other Ninjas:
 Wonderful.
 Get lastest.

-New Dev:
+New Ninja:
 Okay.
 Done.

-Other Devs:
+Other Ninjas:
 Alright now create your dev and tests database using Management Studio.

-New Dev:
+New Ninja:
 Okay.
 Done.

-New Dev:
+New Ninja:
 Run `rake` to build the app
 Run `rake server` to start up IIS Express
 Run `rake tests` to run tests
 Run `rake sample` to create sample data and generate schema Run `rake -T` if you forget any of this

-New Dev:
+New Ninja:
 OMG that was easy.

 ###A dynamic ModelBinder called **ParamsModelBinder**